AishaEngineer/Baby-Monitor-System/README.md

 # 👶 Baby Monitor System

-Arduino-based infant temperature monitoring system with automatic SMS alerts.
+**A modular and reliable Arduino-based infant temperature monitoring system with automatic SMS and call alerts.**
-Continuously monitors baby's body temperature using MAX6675 thermocouple sensor and sends instant SMS notification via SIM900A GSM module when temperature reaches or exceeds 38°C.
+Continuously monitors a baby's body temperature using a MAX6675 thermocouple sensor and sends instant notifications via SIM900A GSM module when temperature reaches or exceeds 38°C.

 ---